 “Transport, Warehousing, retail (non food), offices, professional services“.

-In the third drop down box “Collection Schedule” our client selects the third option – “Weekly“.
+In the third drop-down box “Collection Schedule” our client selects the third option – “Weekly“.

-Our customer selects “Add to Agreement”
+After, our customer then selects “Add to Agreement”.

 Confirming booking details for your rubbish bins online